Jump to the main content

 International patent registration

-A patent will only be valid in the country in which it has been registered.
-However, there are schemes for applying for patents in several countries simultaneously.
+A patent will only be valid in the country in which it has been registered, and a Norwegian patent is therefore valid only in Norway.
+If you require protection in other countries, a patent application must be filed in each of those jurisdictions.
+However, there are also schemes for applying for patents in several countries simultaneously.

 Appealing against other parties' patents